 - To facilitate the integration of disabled and able-bodied individuals through recreation and competition

-The realization that our lakes serve as a great healer and equalizer inspires people living with disabilities to enjoy the freedom of wind, sun and spray.
+The realization that our water and lakes serve as a great healer and equalizer inspires people living with disabilities to enjoy the freedom of wind, sun and spray.